Cambridge, April 7th– 9th 2017

 Complimentary tea, coffee, squash and biscuits will be available throughout the event.
 There are also vending machines in the Central Core.

-"Bento box" or buffet lunches may be provided if there is enough interest.
-Cost is expected to be about £15 in total for both days.
+A buffet lunch will be provided.
+Cost is £15 in total for both days.
 Tick the relevant box on the registration form and we will contact you closer to the event to confirm arrangements.

 Alternatively, you are welcome to bring your own food to eat.
 Also, hot lunches are available from the Churchill College cafeteria, where a two course meal is likely to cost around £6.

-If you wish to enjoy a group meal with other participants on Saturday evening after the AGM, please tick the relevant box on the registration form to express interest.
-Cost is expected to be about £25 per person payable by those taking part (alcoholic drinks extra).
-We will contact you closer to the event with menu options.
+If you wish to enjoy a group meal with other players on Saturday evening after the AGM, please tick the relevant box on the registration form, to help us ensure the reservation is for the correct number of people.

 If you have any questions about the event, please get in touch and we will do our best to help.